European Citizens' Initiative: Weaknesses

-The on-line signature collection system
+The online signature collection system

-The ECI process allows organizers to also collect statements of support on-line.
+The ECI process allows organizers to also collect statements of support online.
 The first versions of the software provided by the European Commission have been heavily criticized by some developers.
 Some organisers have also criticized the security regulations regarding the ECI collection process and the number of technical errors during the collection period.
 In 2016, a new, fully bottom up online collection software has been provided by The ECI Campaign.

 Reform process 2015–2016

 According to the ECI Regulation 211/2011 every three years the commission shall present a report to the European Parliament and the council on the application of the Regulation.
-In mid 2014, the European Parliament presented a new ECI study entitled "European Citizens‘ Initiative – First lessons of implementation".
+In mid-2014, the European Parliament presented a new ECI study entitled "European Citizens‘ Initiative – First lessons of implementation".
 The analysis was conducted at the request of the AFCO and PETI Committees, and tried to identify difficulties faced by organisers when setting up and running an ECI.

 In October 2014 Mr. Frans Timmermans became the newly elected commissioner responsible for the ECI.
 During the question and answer session in the European Parliament he avoided giving any concrete answers regarding the use or reform of the ECI.
 A few weeks later The ECI Campaign organised a workshop "An ECI For the Next Generation".
 Many participants felt that the ECI was "at a crossroad" and needed reform.

 In December 2014 the European Citizen Action Service (ECAS) and the European Economic and Social Committee (EESC) organised a conference entitled "ECI Legal Framework – Need for Reform?".
 During the conference the findings and recommendations of a study undertaken by ECAS and the law firm Freshfields Bruckhaus Deringer on the legal basis of the refused ECIs were presented and discussed.
 The overall conclusions of the study are that the legal admissibility requirements are applied in a too narrow fashion by the commission, that decisions to refuse registration were arbitrary and that reasons given for rejection were often incomplete.

 On 26 February 2015, the Constitutional Affairs (AFCO) and Petitions (PETI) committees of the European Parliament organised a public hearing on the European Citizens' Initiative (ECI).
 This marked the official start of debate on the review of the ECI regulation.
 Despite security restrictions limiting attendance, the hearing attracted a standing-room only crowd.
 Present were key ECI stakeholders: the European Commission, Parliament and Council, EESC, civil society organisations and ECI organisers.
 Three and a half hours of discussion led the participants to the conclusion that the ECI needed reform.
 Speaking at the hearing, Frans Timmermans, First Vice-president of the European Commission, stated that the ECI has not worked well enough and took personal responsibility to improve it so that it would not disappear.